crate/services-docs/docs/reference/subscription-plans.rst

 Free
 -----

-This plan, also called CRFREE is aimed at new users who want to test and evaluate CrateDB Cloud and is perpetually free to use.
+This plan, also known as CRFREE, is aimed at new users for testing and evaluation of CrateDB Cloud.
+It is perpetually free to use.
 Every user can deploy one free tier cluster in their organization without adding a payment method.
 This plan also doesn't consume any :ref:`Free Credit <free-trial-budget>` that you may have available.

 The cluster resources are limited to one node with up to 2 CPUs, 2 GiB of memory, and 8 GiB of storage, which is suitable for basic evaluation purposes.
 This plan doesn't offer any kind of scaling.

-The CRFREE was made for active testing and evaluation, which is why any CRFREE cluster is suspended after 7 days of inactivity.
+The CRFREE plan is designed for active testing and evaluation.
+Clusters under this plan are suspended after 7 days of inactivity.
 After another 7 days, the cluster is automatically deleted if left suspended.

 .. _shared: